WGBH-MLA/ov-deploy/docs/manual.md

 #### Using the Rancher web interface

-!!! note "TODO: needs more affirming feedback"
+!!! todo "TODO: needs more affirming feedback"

     Go through steps to ensure consistency